csound/csound/BUILD.md

     in order to disable the vectorial code and use standard C scalar operations.

 There is no support for NEON on rpi 1 or zero.
 This is available for rpi 2 and 3, though.

+3. Remember to run cmake again (step 7 above) after any changes to Custom.cmake

 Fedora 18 <a name="fedora">
 ---------